davidrbourke/DVA-C02/EC2.md

 - Reservation period: None - you can cancel at any time
 - Cost: No discsounts, charged at On-Demand pricing whether you are using the instance or not.
   - Combine with Regional Reserved Instances and Savings Plans to benefit from discounts.

+## Analogy of Hotels reservation

+1. On-Demand: staying at hotel whenever required with no pre-planning and paying full price.
+2. Reserved: planning ahead and staying for a long time, getting a discount for longer term fixed period pre-arranged booking (in a specific room type - unless using Convertable reserved).
+3. Savings Plan: paying a certain amount per hour for a certain period and stay in any room type.
+4. Spot instances: biding on empty rooms, highest bidder gets the room, can get ejected at anytime if someone else will pay more.
+5. Dedicated hosts: booking the entire hotel and having full access to the hotel.
+6. Capicity reservations: booking a room for a fixed period at full price even if you don't stay there.

+## Public IP Charges

+### IPv4

+1. In first 12 months, 750 hours free on EC2 instances of public IP.
+2. Exceeded the 750 hours or 12 months, is charged at $0.005 per hour ($43.80 per year)
+3. Using a Public IP in other services, e.g., a load balancer, has no free option.

+A guide to investigating what services you have that are causing IPv4 charges: https://repost.aws/articles/ARknH_OR0cTvqoTfJrVGaB8A/why-am-i-seeing-charges-for-public-ipv4-addresses-when-i-am-under-the-aws-free-tier

+Information about what Public IP you are using can be configured in the Amazon VPC IP Address Manager service (IPAM): https://eu-west-1.console.aws.amazon.com/ipam/home?region=eu-west-1#Home

+### IPv6

+IPv6 is free currently.